Pastoral works. Priests, books and compilative practices in the Carolingian period

 • This knowledge was contained in texts compiled specifically for them, often tailored towards a specific situation for which local practice was ultimately the decisive factor.
 Despite their many shapes and forms, priests’ books were compiled with great care.
 Where the manuscript had to be used, by whom and the internal coherence of the texts all impacted the final result.

 • The immense variety in the books, demonstrates the broad and active engagement with the material.
 It means that the Carolingian ideals had far-reaching consequences that impacted the lives of local priests and that of the people they attended to.
 This was not achieved, however, by imposing one form of standardized religious practice throughout the empire.
-Instead, orthodoxy was pursued based on a few key principles that were interpreted and integrated into local custom.
+Instead, orthodoxy was pursued based on a few key principles that were interpreted and integrated into local customs.

 Through the study of priests’ books, it is possible to observe images of early medieval life around the local church, which are full of details that are otherwise lost.
 It provides new perspectives away from the centres of power and makes its history less susceptible to overarching narratives.
 For this reason, priests’ books are valuable sources and will undoubtedly contribute to a more complete history of the Carolingian period and the many things that came after.